The Rise of Language Server Plugins

 Within 2018, aCute plans to be a part of the Photon Simultaneous Release.
 This will bring with it multiple improvements including minimizing the dependencies required by the Language Server, making set up easier and more accessible, along with adding new features including editor support for .csproj files and C# debug support.
 This will mark a large step for Eclipse LS-plugins as it will be the first to use the new Debug Protocol, which is not currently part of the LSP but works in the same way, abstracting the debug logic out of the IDE and into the Omnisharp Language Server, which is used for aCute.

-RedOx - Rust and Cargo
+Eclipse Corrosion - Rust and Cargo

 Rust is the 5th most discussed repository on GitHub and is growing in popularity quickly.
 That being said, with RustDT no longer being developed, there is currently no Eclipse plugin being supported for Rust.
 With the help of the Rust Language Server and Eclipse's plugin-centric design, full IDE support has been brought to the Eclipse marketplace once again.
-RedOx, which is short for reduction-oxidation; the reaction that causes rust, supports creating, editing, running and packaging Rust projects.
+Corrosion, which is short for reduction-oxidation; the reaction that causes rust, supports creating, editing, running and packaging Rust projects.

-RedOx shows the simplicity of bringing full IDE support to a language in Eclipse as it went from repository creation to the Eclipse Marketplace in under 2 weeks; much faster than could have been done in other IDEs.
-In its current state, RedOx hosts all the features expected from a LS-plugin including error reporting, hover, content assists, formatting and more all supplied from the Rust Language Server (RLS), and has integration with various operations of the
+Corrosion shows the simplicity of bringing full IDE support to a language in Eclipse as it went from repository creation to the Eclipse Marketplace in under 2 weeks; much faster than could have been done in other IDEs.
+In its current state, Corrosion hosts all the features expected from a LS-plugin including error reporting, hover, content assists, formatting and more all supplied from the Rust Language Server (RLS), and has integration with various operations of the

 cargo command-line (New, Build, Run, Package) as typical Eclipse IDE wizards and workflows.